hali/test-management/README.md

 1. Save the HTML file (for example: `release-tracking.html`).
 2. Open it in any modern web browser.

+Alternatively, you can use the copy hosted in GitHub pages that always has the latest version: https://hali.github.io/test-management/release-tracking.html

 ### Adding services and dependencies

 - Use the **“Add service”** input and **➕** button (or press **Enter** in that input) to add a new service row.